 • Approximate Dimensions: 10’×20’, 10’×25’, 10’×30’

-But storage costs can add up quickly, between filling up the gas tank and renting or buying a moving cart to bring your stuff to and from the unit.
+But storage unit costs can add up quickly, between renting a truck, filling up the gas tank, and renting or buying a moving cart to bring your stuff to and from the unit.
 That’s another $100, easily, plus some not-so-fun truck driving.
 Your storage costs will also increase if you opt for climate control, extra security, expensive locks, or insurance.

 That’s the rundown for self-storage unit costs.
 But how much is PODS storage after the container is delivered to your door?
 Here’s a look at the PODS storage cost per month.

 Not sure how much storage space you want?
-Our storage space guide will help you figure out just how many square feet you need.
+Our storage unit size guide will help you figure out just how much square footage you need.

 PODS Storage Costs